Opentrons/opentrons/api/docs/v2/parameters/use_case_sample_count.rst

     if tip_racks_200[0].wells()[-1].has_tip == False:
         # same move_labware() steps as above

-For protocols that use tips at even faster rates than this one — such that you might exhaust a tip rack in a single ``for`` loop of pipetting steps — you may have to perform such checks even more frequently.
+For a protocol that uses tips at a faster rate than this one — such that it might exhaust a tip rack in a single ``for`` loop of pipetting steps — you may have to perform such checks even more frequently.
 You can even define a function that counts tips or performs ``has_tip`` checks in combination with picking up a tip, and use that instead of :py:meth:`.pick_up_tip` every time you pipette.
 The built-in capabilities of Python and the methods of the Python Protocol API give you the flexibility to add this kind of smart behavior to your protocols.